PFTL/website_articles/articles/02_HDF5_python.md

 As always, depending on your application, you will have to decide if you want to read the entire array into memory or not.
-Sometimes you run simulations on a specific computer with loads of memory, but you don't have the same specifications in your laptop and you are forced to read chunks of your data.
+Sometimes you run simulations on a specific computer with loads of memory, but you don't have the same specifications in your laptop, and you are forced to read chunks of your data.
 Remember that reading from a hard drive is relatively slow, especially if you are using HDD instead of SDD disks or even more if you are reading from a network drive.